 "Your friend is a Jedi Knight like you, sir?"

 "A very good one and a fine friend."
-Luke said with a smile and started to run down the slooping path, jumping and somersaulting at a fast pace.
-At first Chati tried to keep up with him, but she had to give up quickly.
+Luke said with a smile and started to run down the slooping path, making high jumps at a fast pace.
+Chati tried to keep up with him, but she had to give up and watch him go.
 At the foot the hill Luke waited for her.

 "You aren't exhausted!" she exclaimed, "How's that possible."